luzusomuch/hs/README.md

 ####For DB server
 We need mongodb, redis, elasticsearch
 Open port 27017, 6379, 9200 by IPTABLE
+You need to bind IP to 0.0.0.0 for redis https://redis.io/topics/security You need to bind IP to 0.0.0.0 for mongodb http://stackoverflow.com/questions/34963522/unable-to-connect-to-mongo-on-remote-server

 #### For websites
 We have 2 websites running the same time, so once update code we need rebuild code for them